taejeong40/SKCC_DE_Final/challenges/script.md

 Use MariaDB as the database for all the services.
 You may choose your own username and passwords but make a record of it so that we may access them.

-List the following in your GitHub
-1. A command and output that shows the hostname of your database server
-2. A command and output that reports the database server version
-3. A command and output that lists all the databases in the server

 _모든 서버에 설치_

 #### 1. 자바 설치